metroid-maniac/gba-auto-batteryless-patcher/README.md

 The game must be SRAM patched before using this program.
 GBATA or [Flash1M_Repro_SRAM_patcher](https://github.com/bbsan2k/Flash1M_Repro_SRAM_Patcher) can be used depending on the game.
 The patch contains two modes, which can be selected during patching.

-In auto mode, the save will automatically be flushed a few seconds after saving.
-Until the save completes, the graphics will be purposefully corrupted.
+In auto mode, the save will automatically be flushed a few seconds after the in-game save.

 In keypad trigger mode, the save can be flushed by pressing L+R+Start+Select at any time.
 This mode requires less patching, so may be compatible with more games.

+The game will freeze when flushing has started and will unfreeze when flushing has completed.

 ## Usage
-Run with ROM as the only argument, a new ROM will be output
+Run with ROM as the only argument, a new ROM will be output.
+For GUI users, drag the ROM onto the .exe in the file browser.

 ## Building
 No build script, run the following command and hope it doesn't spit out any errors